AmateurPythonGuy/Practical-list/README.md

 4. WAP to pass a string to a function and count occurrence of each vowels in it.
 5. WAP to find area and perimeter of different shapes (circle,rectangle,square) using user defined functions
-6. WAP to input numbers in the list and perform linear and binary search.
+6. WAP to input numbers in the list and perform linear and binary search. `TBC`
-7. WAP to Read a text file line by line and display each word separated by a #.
+7. WAP to Read a text file line by line and display each word separated by a #. `TBC`
-8. Read a text file and display the number of vowels/consonants/uppercase/lowercase characters in the file.
+8. Read a text file and display the number of vowels/consonants/uppercase/lowercase characters in the file. `TBC`
-9. Write a program to read the content of file line by line and write to another file except for lines containing letter ‘a’.
+9. Write a program to read the content of file line by line and write to another file except for lines containing letter ‘a’. `TBC`
-10. WAP to count the words ‘this’ and ‘that’ in text file
+10. WAP to count the words ‘this’ and ‘that’ in text file `TBC`
 11. Create a binary file with name and roll number.
-Search for a given roll number and display the name, if not found display appropriate message.
+Search for a given roll number and display the name, if not found display appropriate message. `TBC`
 12. Create a binary file with roll number, name and marks.
-Input a roll number and update the marks.
+Input a roll number and update the marks. `TBC`
-13. WAP to write dictionary of names and phone numbers to binary file then search for a phone number using name.
+13. WAP to write dictionary of names and phone numbers to binary file then search for a phone number using name. `TBC`
-14. Write a menu driven program to perform insert,update and display on student binary file
+14. Write a menu driven program to perform insert,update and display on student binary file `TBC`
-15. WAP to create a CSV file and store empno, name, salary, and search any empno and display name and salary, and if not found display appropriate message
+15. WAP to create a CSV file and store empno, name, salary, and search any empno and display name and salary, and if not found display appropriate message `TBC`
 16. WAP to implement a stack(push,pop,peek,display) on the set of numbers.
 17. WAP to perform push, pop, display stack containing book details( bookno, book name, author).